 The PayPal Credit application form is similarly slick – you can receive your credit limit on the same day, unlike a credit card – but it does involve a full credit check.

-Unlike the soft check used by comparison sites like loveMONEY to judge your eligibility for credit cards, a full check impacts your credit rating, even if you get approved for the product.
+Unlike the soft check used by comparison sites, a full check impacts your credit rating, even if you get approved for the product.

 That could make it more difficult to get credit cards, mortgages or certain bank accounts.

 Unfortunately, PayPal Credit doesn’t give an indication of whether you’ll be approved beforehand.

 - Being 18 or over and a UK resident;